 Got a USB cable?
 Forget charging from a laptop.
 Stick your cable into the AC plug that came with your phone and plug that into the wall.
 Standard AC plugs deliver 1 amp of current, twice what’s possible via the USB 2.0 socket found on many computers.
 Third-party AC plugs may support higher amperage up to 2.4, although you’ll be limited by the amperages of your phone and your USB cable.

-Our picks: The Anker PowerPort+ 3 triple-USB wall charger ($29.99) supports Quick Charge 3.0 and can charge other devices with current up to 2.4 amps.
-The Aukey wall charger with USB cable ($11.99) works with Quick Charge 3.0 and 2.0 devices, as well as other devices, and charges at currents of 3 amps, 2 amps and 1 amp.
-And the AmazonBasics wall charger ($5.99) produces 2.1 amps and serves as our pick for the most basic USB wall plug.
+Our picks: The Anker PowerPort+ 3 triple-USB wall charger ($25.99) supports Quick Charge 3.0 and can charge other devices with current up to 2.4 amps.
+The Aukey wall charger with USB cable ($12.99) works with Quick Charge 3.0 and 2.0 devices, as well as other devices, and charges at currents of 3 amps, 2 amps and 1 amp.
+And the AmazonBasics Two-port USB wall charger ($9.99) produces 4.8 amps with 2.4 amps per charging port and serves as our pick for the most basic USB wall plug.

 Use a higher amp car charger